 We are an Approved Housing Body and registered charity.
-We have signed the Voluntary Regulation Code for Approved Housing Bodies and the Governance Code and the Canadian 2020 Vision standard for governance in housing co-operatives.
+We have signed the Voluntary Regulation Code for Approved Housing Bodies, the Governance Code and the Canadian 2020 Vision standard for governance in housing co-operatives.
 We also hold the Q Mark for quality management systems.

 The following is a summary of the key responsibilities:

-Any other duties within the general requirements of the above that may be assigned by the Director of Development from time-to-time as appropriate to the position.
+- Any other duties within the general requirements of the above that may be assigned by the Childcare Service Manager from time to time as appropriate to the position.